peterbell215/CFSM/README.md

 Note that each of the items in ```CfsmEvent``` data hash is accessible via a suitable method.

+The other alternative is to create a child class of CfsmEvent.

 ### Priority

 Events can be prioritised to ensure that more important events are acted on more quickly: